 - Record revenue when the performance obligations are met.

 Please note that the revised accounting principles do not replace the standard Accrual or Cash Accounting Standards.
 The above process can still be done in Core via the regular A/R workflow of sending invoices and receiving payments.
 If you want to recognize revenue outside of this regular workflow, you can do that manually in Core.
-Please check this KB article for that.
+Check out this article for more information.

 Please check these articles for more information.